Nabie/object-oriented-programming-in-R/chapters/02_Classes_and_generic_functions.md

 # Classes and generic functions

-R’s approach to object oriented programming is through *generic functions* and *classes*.
+R’s approach to object-oriented programming is through *generic functions* and *classes*.
 As mentioned in the introduction, R actually has three systems for implementing this, called S3, S4, and RC.
-In this chapter I will only describe the S3 system, which is the simplest of the three, but I will return to the other two systems in later chapters.
+In this chapter, I will only describe the S3 system, which is the simplest of the three, but I will return to the other two systems in later chapters.

 ## Generic functions